 Matt and I became “boyfriends” and later legalized that into becoming Domestic Partners in New York in 2007 (this was before marriage was legal).
 We were friends together, shared meals together, shared struggles together.
 We had a great arrangement…until we didn’t.

 By 2010, Matt and I essentially had grown apart.
 I know that’s a cliche term that people use but in my personal and professional life I have seen this is a common and valid event.
 Think of it this way — when you have two different people, in their twenties and thirties, actively living life, exploring, evolving, learning lessons, having new experiences, they don’t always grow and expand in a way that compliment each other.
-Many then stay together anyway out of sense of obligation, guilt, fear or "should".
+Many they stay together anyway out of sense of obligation, guilt, fear or "should".
 After years of forced couplehood they tend to resent the hell out of each other, and extinguish all the good will and friendship that was there in the beginning.
 I never wanted that to happen with Matt, and neither did he.

 By the time I turned 40, it was clear we were growing on very incompatible tracks.
 But I still really loved him, I still really liked him, I still really admired him.
 All the foundations of our friendship from seven years earlier were still there.
 We got along well, we had a good time together, and I really liked his cooking.
 It seemed foolish to throw away all the good parts just because were no longer together as a Couple.
 So Matt and I took the road less traveled yet more sensible: We actively nurtured our friendship.
 We made time to catch up, talk, listen, and support one another on our personal and professional journeys.
 We actively resisted the ego-based temptation to blame one another for what went “wrong,”, and instead constantly returned to a centered position of love and regard for the other.